 We begin our day with a drive to the historic Welsh town of Monmouth, which lies at the confluence of the Monnow and Wye rivers.
 Monmouth throve in the Roman period and the Middle Ages; it has a magnificent towered bridge that was constructed around 1272.
 In the 19th century the town became particularly important in connection with the Wye River Tour, undertaken by such Romantic luminaries as Wordsworth, Coleridge, Robert Southey and J.M.W.
 Turner.
 We shall visit the Nelson Museum and Local History Centre.
 One of Monmouth’s most famous visitors was Admiral Lord Nelson, who travelled through the Wye Valley with Sir William and his wife Lady Hamilton (Nelson’s mistress) on their way to visit Hamilton’s large estates in Pembrokeshire.
 Nelson had been given the ‘freedom of Monmouth’; a pavilion with magnificent views had been constructed by public subscription to commemorate famous British naval victories, including Nelson’s triumph at the Battle of the Nile.
 The Nelson Museum was founded in 1924, when Lady Llangattock donated her collection of material relating to the famous admiral to Monmouth.

-Today we are privileged to visit two special properties by private appointment.
+Today we visit two special properties by private appointment.
 High Glanau Manor was built in the Arts and Crafts style in 1922-23 by the architect Eric Francis of Chepstow, for Henry Avray Tipping.
 We begin at High Glanau with a talk on H. Avray Tipping, who was an architectural writer, the editor of Country Life magazine, and a garden designer who numbered among his friends Gertrude Jekyll and Harold Peto.
 The talk will be delivered by Mrs Helena Gerrish, owner of High Glanau Manor.
 Mrs Gerrish holds a Masters Degree in Garden History from Bristol University; she is the author of ‘Edwardian Country Life – the Story of H. Avray Tipping’.
 The main façade of the house is of two storeys, with three slate-hung gables between two chimneystacks.
 On the upper entrance side, there is a broad slate roof with a pair of gabled turrets.
 The house, which is privately owned, is set above formal gardens, with stone-walled terraces and an octagonal pond.
 We shall explore the gardens, which were created by Tipping between 1922 and 1929.
 They incorporate a pergola, herbaceous borders, Edwardian glasshouse, rhododendrons, azaleas, tulips, an orchard with wild flowers and woodland walks.
 We also enjoy a specially prepared private lunch at the manor house.

 This afternoon we visit Veddw House Garden, the creation of prolific garden writer Anne Wareham.
 Anne has written many articles and three books: The Bad-Tempered Gardener; Outwitting Squirrels and The Deckchair Gardener.
 Her garden is set in the wonderful countryside above Tintern Abbey.
 It comprises a hectare of ornamental garden and a hectare of woodland.
 The surrounding landscape of rolling hills is echoed in the sinuous hedges that lead to a dramatic reflecting pool.
 These hedges provide a perfect backdrop for other planting schemes.
 Anne has a great interest in the history of the local landscape and has incorporated this into her garden design.
 This is evident particularly in a large parterre of grasses which follow a pattern of box hedges based on the local Tithe Map of 1842.
 (Overnight Abergavenny) BL